Ashok Selvan: Career

 Ashok Selvan was then selected to replace Vaibhav in Deepan Chakravarthy's psychological thriller Pizza II: Villa, a second film in C. V. Kumar's Pizza franchise.
 Portraying an English novel writer in the film, the film told the story of eerie happenings in a villa owned by Ashok Selvan's character.
-In order to portray the role of a 30-year-old writer, he gained weight and grew a beard within two weeks.
+To portray the role of a 30-year-old writer, he gained weight and grew a beard within two weeks.
 The film opened to positive reviews and above average box office collections, with a critic noting that "Ashok delivers an outstanding performance".
 He collaborated with C. V. Kumar again in his third film, Thegidi, a murder mystery story directed by another newcomer P.Ramesh.
 Portraying a detective, Ashok Selvan featured opposite Janani Iyer, and won positive reviews for his acting in the film.
 A critic from Sify.com noted he "is subtle and conveys a lot through his body language and pleasing face", while another reviewer wrote "he seems to be quite proficient".
 In 2017, he starred in Kootathil Oruthan, which deals with the love story of a middle bencher and its trailer has had a very positive reaction from the audience and the media.
 His film Sila Samayangalil directed by Priyadharshan was released in Netflix and made its way to the final round at Golden Globes.
 The film tells the story of eight characters who arrive at a pathology lab at 9 a.m. to give their blood for an AIDS test.
 However, it all ends at 5 p.m. when the results arrive.
 He is acting in a movie titled Oxygen directed by Ananda Krishnan and Nenjamellam Kadhal directed by Nirman.
 Oh My Kadavule was released on 14 Feb 2020 and was produced by his own banner Happy High Pictures in association with Axess Film Factory.
 Oh My Kadavule received positive reviews from critics and was a blockbuster hit at the box office.
 The movie star cast also includes Ritika Singh and Vani Bhojan.